 - Buying a home, we can borrow money and leverage our down payment

 - OPM: other people’s money.
-In order to reach financial freedom, it is mandatory to make money work for us.
+To reach financial freedom, it is mandatory to make money work for us.
 Well, we can also make other people’s money work for us.
 We can borrow at competitive interest rates OPM while our own money compounds at higher interest rates in our investment/retirement account.

-As usual, it is important to be smart about how we do things, how we pay for a mortgage or a bond without wasting a fortune.
-A good rule of thumb reported in the book is that “most people can afford to spend 29 percent of their gross income on housing expenses – as much as 41% if they have no previous debt”.
+As usual, it is important to be smart about how we do things and how we pay for a mortgage or a bond without wasting a fortune.
+A good rule of thumb reported in the book is that “most people can afford to spend 29 per cent of their gross income on housing expenses – as much as 41% if they have no previous debt”.

 Buying the house is the easiest part.
 The challenge is getting the right kind of mortgage/bond.
-The interest rates historically change over the years, and also based on the currency and the country we purchase the real estate.
-As such, the best advice is to shop around, and negotiate the best deal possible.
+The interest rates historically change over the years and are also based on the currency and the country we purchase the real estate.
+As such, the best advice is to shop around and negotiate the best deal possible.
 David clarifies that long-term mortgages (30 years or more) are more profitable for the bank than for us.
 It is important to secure a short mortgage and pay it as fast as possible.
-For those who get payed every two weeks (a popular option in US), he suggests paying the mortgage with 2 installments per month (every 2 weeks).
-This method largely reduces the due interest payments and reduce the numbers of years necessary to fully repay it.
+For those who get paid every two weeks (a popular option in the US), he suggests paying the mortgage in 2 instalments per month (every two weeks).
+This method largely reduces the due interest payments and reduces the number of years necessary to repay it fully.

-The only time when it makes sense to borrow money, is when we buy somethings than increase in value (like a home); borrowing is not something to be done for consumption, to support lavish lifestyle.
+The only time when it makes sense to borrow money is when we buy something that increase in value (like a home); borrowing is not something to be done for consumption, to support a lavish lifestyle.

-In this regard David quotes a great way people in Texas describes someone who tries to look like more than he really is: “big hat, no cattle” guy.
-In other ways, someone who wants to look like a wealthy rancher but in fact has no cattle at all.
-The author recalls that, due to the consumeristic culture we live in, the average household in US holds $8,400 in credit card debt.
+In this regard, David quotes a great way people in Texas describe someone who tries to look like more than he really is: “big hat, no cattle” guy.
+In other ways, someone who wants to look like a wealthy rancher but in fact, has no cattle at all.
+The author recalls that, due to the consumeristic culture we live in, the average household in the US holds $8,400 in credit card debt.
 This figure does not include car loans, mortgages or other debt.
-With cards that easily charge 18% to 29% of interests, that is a risky habit.
+With cards that easily charge 18% to 29% of interest, that is a risky habit.

 To become an Automatic Millionaire, we cannot run up credit card balances and pay only the minimum due.
-It is necessary to get rid of the credit cards, negotiate our rate, consolidate our debt on only one card.
-David does not suggest directing all our savings to debt reduction, but to keep around 50% of our savings for debt reduction, while keeping an automatic transfer of the remaining towards our retirement/investment account.
-He says that this is an emotional and financial strategy to secure long-term success.
+It is necessary to get rid of the credit cards, negotiate our rate, and consolidate our debt on only one card.
+David does not suggest directing all our savings to debt reduction but keeping around 50% of our savings for debt reduction while keeping an automatic transfer of the remaining towards our retirement/investment account.
+He says this is an emotional and financial strategy to secure long-term success.

 THERE IS MORE TO LIFE THAN MONEY

-For David wealth is not simply a matter of money; it is about a way of life.
+For David, wealth is not simply a matter of money; it is about a way of life.
 He quotes this phrase: “we make a living by what we earn – we make a life by what we give” (Winston Churchill).
-In the last part of his book David warmly introduces the tithing system: a proactive practice of giving back.
-It defines it as a spiritual principle common to many traditions and promote the action of sharing 10% of what we have received.
-While promotes it as a way to feel good, feel joy, he acknowledges that such act of abundance tends to flow back to those who give.
-The more we give, the more we receive back, because givers attract abundance into their lives rather than scarcity.
+In the last part of his book, David warmly introduces the tithing system: a proactive practice of giving back.
+It defines it as a spiritual principle common to many traditions and promotes the action of sharing 10% of what we have received.
+While he promotes it as a way to feel good, feel joy, he acknowledges that such act of abundance tends to flow back to those who give.
+The more we give, the more we receive back because givers attract abundance into their lives rather than scarcity.

 David knows most people want to do well financially, but they never find the time or the energy to set themselves up for success.
 If we haven’t yet begun, now is the time to start with a simple and automatic system!

 David Bach is a very active writer and you-tuber.
-As a great communicator, he managed to distill very important financial principles in an easy to read book full of success stories, personal anecdotes as well as hard core financial tables.
-We must recognize he was the inventor of the “Latte Factor”, a concept that became extremely popular and is still very helpful whenever we want to control our consumption habits.
-For these reasons the book is definitely in our top 10 list of books on personal finance and, more importantly, one of the first to be read.
+As a great communicator, he managed to distil very important financial principles in an easy-to-read book full of success stories, personal anecdotes as well as hard-core financial tables.
+We must recognise he was the inventor of the “Latte Factor”, a concept that became extremely popular and is still very helpful whenever we want to control our consumption habits.
+For these reasons, the book is definitely on my top 10 list of books on personal finance and, more importantly, one of the first to be read.